rsairu/howto/goog2.md

 # Tic-Tac-Toe

 **Tic-tac-toe** is a 1v1 competitive game where players take turns filling a board with their mark (or tokens, if using a phycial set) in an attempt to get "three-in-a-row".
 The game is traditionally played using X's and O's, but this is not a strict requirement and is done for simplicity as the game is often played written down on paper.
-Dedicated physical game boards, for example, may make use of very ornamental pieces.
+Dedicated physical game boards, for example, may make use of very ornate pieces.

 ![Players playing tic-tac-toe](ticTac.gif)
 *In the game above, the blue "O" player (Player 2) wins by blocking red's (Player 1) attempt to get 3-in-a row vertically and then securing 3-in-a-row diagonally across the board.*